 Contributors are encouraged to raise discussions prior to pull requests to seek consensus on proposed changes.

-Changes may be proposed as:
+Changes can be proposed as:

 - Extensions - which add new features to the standard.